 Where did you work before joining the ASTEP team?

-Did you have a background in the arts or teaching, when you started?
+Do you have a background in the arts or teaching?

 What is the most challenging part of your work?